What is CDN Service?

 Speed aside, reliable availability is another feature CDNs can guarantee users.
 When the web host origin is down, servers that have stored the site’s content in advance still get to distribute them to users.
 This becomes especially useful for e-commerce websites, government websites, and digital publishing.
 Because these industries rely on the internet to get their services across, these kinds of websites must see to it that they don’t fail to deliver.

 Overall, a CDN benefits websites that generate a good amount of traffic.
 CDNs are also perfect for websites that have a sturdy following in multiple regions.
-When shopping for the best CDN provider, consider distribution reach, pricing, and customer service.
+When shopping for the best Content Delivery Network (CDN) provider, consider distribution reach, pricing, and customer service.
 All three are integral components that contribute to, not just the quality of a CDN, but also the success of your business website.

 Does the question, “what is CDN service?” still ring loudly in your head?
 You'll know the answer to that first-hand when you click here for a free trial with us!